Advice in Managing your Business While Travelling

 This works on two fronts: first, say no to matters which don’t assist your core business.
-It’s easy to say yes to interviews, guest articles, telephone calls and such, but if you are working and traveling, each moment of your day counts.
+It’s easy to say yes to interviews, guest articles, telephone calls and such, but if you are working and travelling, each moment of your day counts.

 If something will not drive your company forward, do not say yes only out of courtesy.
 Learn how to say no.

 Secondly, learn how to say no to people you meet on the street.
-They are most likely traveling on holiday rather than at that moment running a company just like you.
+They are most likely travelling on holiday rather than at that moment running a company just like you.
 They have a lot of time and will constantly be attempting to inspire you to go out.
 Resist.
 There’ll always be another night to party.
 Leaving one night out is not the end of the world.